 Tip - The Guides and Staff will tell you this + it is in the printed materials, but we noticed some still did not take the warnings seriously.
 Take a jacket if you go on an evening Tour up to one of the Viewing Blinds or if you are watching from a Viewing deck.
 The temperature may quickly drop up to 20 degrees after the sun has gone down - especially if there is a breeze.

 Also important - wear dark colored clothing so you won't be spotted as easily by the Cranes -- and remember to turn off your camera flash as it starts to get dark!
+They even recommended putting a piece of black tape over your flash in case you would forget and scare off the Cranes.

 -- Which would make you VERY unpopular with your fellow Crane Viewers!!!